 Frequent tension headaches, brutal migraines or excruciating cluster headaches can leave sufferers feeling helpless against the pain (learn to tell the difference HERE).
 While headache disorders cannot be cured, they can be managed effectively.

 If you suffer from regular headaches, severe headaches or both, a specialist can help you manage the issue by finding the best preventive treatment to reduce the frequency and identifying the treatment that works best for you when a headache occurs.
+That treatment could include physical therapy.

 But how do you know if you need to see a specialist?